phosxd/PowerKey/README.md

 # How to install:
 If everything installed correctly, you should see a "PowerKey" tab near the upper-center of your Godot project, next to the "2D", "3D", "Script", "Game", & "AssetLib" tabs.
 ### From Asset Library:
- 1. In your Godot project, navigate to the "Asset Library" tab & search for "PowerKey".
+ 1. In your Godot project, navigate to the "Asset Library" tab & search for ["PowerKey"](https://godotengine.org/asset-library/asset/3990).
- 2. Click "Download", then make sure only the `addons/PowerKey` folder is selected.
-You dont need any of the other files.
+ 2. Click "Download" & make sure only the `addons/PowerKey` folder is selected, you dont need any of the other files.
+ 3. Click "Install" to merge the selected files with your project.
- 2. Install the plugin, then refresh your project.
+ 4. Activate the plugin from `Project -> Project Setings -> Plugins`, then refresh the project.

 ### From Github:
- 1. Navigate to the latest release.
+ 1. Navigate to the latest [Github](https://github.com/phosxd/PowerKey) release.
 Typically found on the right-hand side under "Releases".
  2. Download the ZIP file for the latest release.
  3. Unpack the ZIP file to a new folder & delete the ZIP file.
  4. Move the `addons/PowerKey` folder from your new folder to the "addons" folder in your Godot project.
- 5. Activate the plugin from your project settings, then refresh the project.
+ 5. Activate the plugin from `Project -> Project Setings -> Plugins`, then refresh the project.

+Alternatively, you can download from the "main" branch which may include new features but can also contain unfinished code or unexpected issues.
+Bug reports for unreleased versions are not accepted.

 [Watch installation tutorial](https://youtu.be/KQRSI6Z-3Io)